444995/drtv-dl/README.md

 # drtv-dl

-drtv-dl is a powerful tool for downloading videos from [DRTV](https://dr.dk/drtv), including encrypted content.
+drtv-dl is a tool for downloading videos from [DRTV](https://dr.dk/drtv), including encrypted content.

 ## Installation